gtc start

 Section titled “Troubleshooting”Port Already in Use

-Section titled “Port Already in Use”Error: Address already in use (os error 48)Another process is using port 8080.
-Either stop it or use a different port:
+Section titled “Port Already in Use”Error: Address already in use (os error 48)Another process is using the configured runtime port.
+Stop the process or point gtc start at a different runtime configuration:

-gtc start ./my-bundle --nats onTunnel Failed to Start
+gtc start ./my-bundle --config ./runtime.tomlTunnel Failed to Start

 Section titled “Tunnel Failed to Start”Error: Failed to start cloudflared tunnelInstall cloudflared or use ngrok instead: